 Powell was a writer, poet and politician who started reading ancient Greek when he was just 5 years old.
 He learned 12 different languages and before he entered the world of politics he was a well known scholar and at age 25 became a professor of ancient Greek.

 Most famously known as Bill Gates and the cofounder of Microsoft, he is one of the richest men on the planet.
 It is not certain at what age he began reading but when he was 9 he had already read the whole World Book Encyclopedia.

 She was an American novelist who started reading at an early age.
 Known all over the world for her psychological thrillers which later became film adaptations, her very first novel “Strangers On A Train” has been adapted for film a number of times.
 She also wrote the famous novel “The Talented Mr Ripley”.

 Turn Your Child Into A Genius

 Now you have seen the list of some brilliant minds that started reading at an early age you may be wondering if these people learned to read at an early age because they were geniuses or prodigies.
 Certainly there is no guarantee that learning how to read early will make your child a genius.
 But one thing is certain and that is your child will not require a genius mind to read at an early age.
 Basically a normal child that does not have any learning disabilities can start reading at just 2 or 3 years of age.

 To have the best chance to create a genius child you will need to teach them how to read when they are young.
 This can be done as soon as they are able to speak.
-To help you to teach your 2-7 years old child to read you can use an excellent reading program like Jim Yang’s Children Learning Reading.
-Find out about the program here and use it to make your child smarter.
+To help you to teach your 2-7 years old toddler/child to read you can use an excellent reading program like Jim Yang’s Children Learning Reading.
+Find out about the program here and use it to make your toddler and or child smarter.

 Adv Child Dev Behav.
 1993;24:133-80.